How to Write Standard Operating Procedures (+SOP Template)

 1. Save time and resources

 Without specific standards and instructions for executing tasks, organizations spend excess time and resources trying something new each time.
-Plus, there is no guarantee that even after spending all that time learning how to complete a task that you’ll even get the execution right.
+Plus, there is no guarantee that even after spending all that time learning how to complete a task you’ll even get the execution right.

 With an SOP, the “figuring out” part is out of the equation, as rules and guidelines streamline workflows and ensure employees complete a process as per a set standard.
 This improves employee productivity, drives team efficiency, and allows organizations to become process-orientated companies.